msft-mirror-aosp/platform.external.autotest/docs/faft-how-to-run-doc.md

 Details of servoV4 Type-C connections in Figure 2:

 1. Connect the USB Type-C cable of the servoV4 to the DUT.
-2. Prepare a USB flash drive with valid Chrome OS image and plug into the USB port of the servo as shown in the diagram.
+2. Prepare a USB flash drive with valid ChromeOS image and plug into the USB port of the servo as shown in the diagram.
 3. Connect the micro USB port of the servo to the host machine (typically your workstation).
 4. Connect an Ethernet cable to the Ethernet jack of the servo that goes to the a network reachable from the network that your host machine is on.